ShikharY10/gossip-gateway/readme.md

   <h1>GossiP WebSocket Gateway Service</h1>
 </div>

-It is to establish real-time communication between client to client and client to server.
+It is used to establish real-time communication between client to client and client to server.